Make your team productive with prompt engineering — fast

 User: "<email text>"

 Assistant: "Provide valid JSON only.
 If a field is missing, use null.
-Timestamp must be ISO8601."
+Timestamp must be ISO8601."2) Summarization with constraints

 System: Summarize concisely.
 Max 40 words.
 Preserve technical terms.
 Use bullet list if multiple action items.